 To protect, preserve, monitor and revitalize the health of the lands and waters of the greater Winyah Bay watershed.

 Winyah Rivers Foundation, Inc. (dba Winyah Rivers Alliance) was incorporated as a 501(c)(3) nonprofit organization in 2001.
 We are a grassroots organization of people from North and South Carolina who are convinced that the preservation of our local rivers and their watersheds would best be served by hiring advocates to protect clean water.
-The Alliance seeks to ensure that the land and water uses support a high quality of life for all human and natural uses.
 Clean water is essential for a healthy community and a healthy economy.

 Collectively this is referred to as the greater Winyah Bay watershed because all rivers ultimately discharge into Winyah Bay at Georgetown, South Carolina.
 Winyah Bay is the third largest estuary on the eastern seaboard.

 Winyah Rivers Alliance hosts the Waccamaw RIVERKEEPER® and Lumber RIVERKEEPER® Programs, licensed by WATERKEEPER® ALLIANCE.
 The Waccamaw Riverkeeper watches over the 1,640 square mile Waccamaw watershed in North and South Carolina.
 The Lumber Riverkeeper watches over the 1,750 square mile Lumber watershed in North and South Carolina.

 fishable, swimmable, drinkable water for our families and our future.